NielsLiisberg/noxdb-tutorials/README.md

 Please fell free to open and edit the **router.rpgle**.
 This is an esential part of microservices.

 Perhaps it is time to look at the documentation.
 The admin-server also provides that: [http://MY_IBM_I:7000](http://MY_IBM_I:7000)  or skip to the section [Run the first sample](#Run-the-first-sample) that covers the above in more details.

+# The noxDb framework - step by step
+The noxDb framework is a powerful tool for building RPG applications.
+It is designed to be easy to use and flexible.
+The framework is built on top of the ILE RPG language and provides a set of tools and libraries that make it easy to build web applications.

+Now leta go thrugh each tutorial step by step.